endojs/endo/packages/ses/docs/lockdown.md

 the enabling getter.
 This adds yet more noise to the debugging experience.

-The file [src/enablements.js](../src/enablements.js) exports three different whitelists definining which data properties to convert to enable override by assignment, `minEnablements`, `moderateEnablements`, and `severeEnablements`.
+The file [src/enablements.js](../src/enablements.js) exports three different lists definining which data properties to convert to enable override by assignment, `minEnablements`, `moderateEnablements`, and `severeEnablements`.

 ```js